 A Power Delivery Network (PDN) has one or more connections of rail terminals between Pin and Buffer, Pin and Pad or Pad and Buffer.

-An Interconnect Model with only rail terminals (no I/O terminals) can be used for a PDN.
+An Interconnect Model with only rail terminals and two interfaces (no I/O terminals) can be used for a PDN.

+An Interconnect Model with only rail terminals (no I/.O terminals) and only one interface is permitted for applications such as for modeling rail decoupling circuits.

 A PDN structure can also exist in an Interconnect Model with I/O terminals.